 Federal Direct Loans

-Dependent undergraduates may borrow up to a federally-set annual limit for a subsidized and/or unsubsidized loan. $5,500 the first year, $6,500 sophomore year, and $7,500 junior and senior years.
+Dependent undergraduates may borrow up to a federally-set annual limit for a subsidized and/or unsubsidized loan: $5,500 the first year, $6,500 sophomore year, and $7,500 junior and senior years.
 For information about interest rates and loan limit charts, visit studentaid.gov.

 Direct Subsidized Loan (for U.S. students)

-• Loan amount is based on financial need.
+- Loan amount is based on financial need.

-• No interest until six months after you graduate, leave school, or your enrollment drops below half-time.
+- No interest until six months after you graduate, leave school, or your enrollment drops below half-time.

 Direct Unsubsidized Loan (for U.S. students)

-• Loan amount is not based on financial need.
+- Loan amount is not based on financial need.

-• Interest accrues on this loan while you are in school and repayment is not required until six months after you graduate, leave school, or your enrollment drops below half-time.
+- Interest accrues on this loan while you are in school and repayment is not required until six months after you graduate, leave school, or your enrollment drops below half-time.

-• We advise you to make interest payments, if possible, while in school.
+- We advise you to make interest payments, if possible, while in school.
 If you choose not to, your interest will be added or capitalized01 The addition of unpaid interest to the principal balance of a loan. to your balance when you begin to repay it.

-• Students who are considered federally independent or whose parents are declined a Direct Parent PLUS Loan (see below) may borrow an additional $4,000 per year for their first and second years and $5,000 per year for their third and fourth years.
+- Students who are considered federally independent or whose parents are declined a Direct Parent PLUS Loan (see below) may borrow an additional $4,000 per year for their first and second years and $5,000 per year for their third and fourth years.

 Direct Parent PLUS Loan (U.S. domestic parents only)

-• This can be a good way to spread your education expenses over time.
+- This can be a good way to spread your education expenses over time.

-• Parents may borrow up to the total price of education, minus any student financial aid, including student loans.
+- Parents may borrow up to the total price of education, minus any student financial aid, including student loans.
 Check Direct Loans for more information and current interest rates.

 MIT Technology Loan (international undergrads only)

-• Can borrow up to $3,400 without a cosigner.
+- Can borrow up to $3,400 without a cosigner.
 An additional $2,000 may be available, but requires a creditworthy cosigner.

-• You must have been awarded an MIT Scholarship, be enrolled at least half-time, and not defaulted on any prior education loans.
+- You must have been awarded an MIT Scholarship, be enrolled at least half-time, and not defaulted on any prior education loans.

-• No interest until repayment begins nine months after graduation or withdrawal (can be deferred for grad or professional school), 7% interest afterward.
+- No interest until repayment begins nine months after graduation or withdrawal (can be deferred for grad or professional school), 7% interest afterward.

-• Minimum monthly repayment is $50; loan must be repaid in 10 years.
+- Minimum monthly repayment is $50; loan must be repaid in 10 years.

 Private Loans

-Only consider private loans when all of your federal eligibility is exhausted.
-The terms and conditions and interest rates of private loans are often less favorable.
+Private loans come from third-party lenders and can be taken out by you or your family.
+Please be mindful when considering private loans as the terms, conditions, and interest rates of these loans are often less favorable than federal loans.
 Before certifying any private loan that you may take out, our loan counselors will connect with you directly to discuss the implications and terms of the loan.

 Additional resources

-1. The addition of unpaid interest to the principal balance of a loan. back to text
+- The addition of unpaid interest to the principal balance of a loan. back to text ↑